 Kapellmeister Deutsche Oper am Rhein Principal Guest Conductor La Verdi Orchestra, Milan Artistic Director of Tekfen Philharmonic Orchestra

-Having been selected from more than 100 candidates for the finals weekend with the Camerata Salzburg, Aziz Shokhakimov went on to win the prestigious Salzburg Festival Young Conductors Award in August 2016.
-He returned to the Salzburg Festival in August 2017 for the prize-winner’s concert with RSO Wien enthusing the audience: “It’s astounding how the passion of conducting is controlled and still noticeably lead, better: moved by the emotions triggered through music”.
-(Salzburger Nachrichten)
+Shokhakimov has an ongoing relationship with Salzburg Festival where, having been selected from more than 100 candidates, he won the prestigious Salzburg Festival Young Conductors Award in August 2016.
+He returned to the Salzburg Festival in August 2017 for the prize-winner’s concert with RSO Wien and conducted the Opening Ceremony of Salzburg Festival with Patricia Kopatchinskaja in 2019.

 We hope you enjoy receiving news from us, but if you would like to opt out of receiving emails from HarrisonParrott or PolyArts at any time, you can do so by sending an email to email@example.com or by clicking the UNSUBSCRIBE link at the bottom of any email that you receive from us.